Pattern recognition techniques for Boson Sampling validation: Structure of the probability distributions

 The second crucial aspect of our method is related to the localization of outcomes with the highest probabilities.
 More specifically, this approach can be effective in constructing useful cluster structures if the most probable states are surrounded by other states with high probability.
 In this way, when a number of events much lower that the number of combinations is collected, the outcomes actually occurring in the data sample will present lower distance values thus justifying the application of a clustering procedure.
+An intuition for this feature is provided in Fig. \ref{sorting}d,e, which shows that centroids tend to locate in the positions of the $m$-dimensional vector space corresponding to the output modes with the highest probability, averaged over the input modes.

-We further probe how these correlations become visible through a clustering method by we performing numerical simulations that randomly vary the unitary transformation $U$ for ($N=4$, $m=40$) and ($N=5$, $m=50$).
+We further probe how these correlations become visible through a clustering method by we performing numerical simulations that randomly vary the unitary transformation $U$ for ($n=4$, $m=40$) and ($n=5$, $m=50$).
 For each sampled transformation $U$, we calculated the probabilities $P_{j}$ and $Q_{j}$ for both cases (indistinguishable and distinguishable photons) and then sorted the distribution $P_{j}$ in decreasing order.
 Let us call $J$ the outcome with the highest $P_{j}$ value which is to say $J = {\rm argmax}(P_j)$.
 Let us for simplicity fix the distance to be the $L_{1}$-norm (analogous results are obtained for the $L_{2}$-norm).
-Note that the $L_{1}$-norm defined in the main text has only $N$ possible non-trivial values $k=2 s$, with $s=1,\ldots N$.
+Note that the $L_{1}$-norm defined in the main text has only $N$ possible non-trivial values $k=2 s$, with $s=1,\ldots n$.
 We then estimated the overall probability $P(k) = \sum_{j:\|j-J\|_1\leq k} P_{j}$, where $P(k)$ is the probability included in a sphere with distance $\leq k$ computed using the $L_1$ norm.
 The same calculation is performed for the distinguishable particle case $Q(k) = \sum_{j:\|j-J\|_1\leq k} Q_{j}$, by using the same outcome value $J$ as a reference.